Kether180/Java_03_GRoutes-GUI-/README.md

 3.1 Hints

         ▪ Map:

-o Read the file with ImageIO.read() creating an object of type BufferedImage and use drawImage() for drawing. o Eclipse uses the directory of the Java project for reading and writing.
+         Read the file with ImageIO.read() creating an object of type BufferedImage and use drawImage() for drawing.
+        Eclipse uses the directory of the Java project for reading and writing.
 Thus, please add the image file (OSM_Map.png) using for             example drag&drop (from explorer to package lab3.geoPosition) and use the relative file path (lab3/geoPosition/OSM_Map.png) for reading.

     ▪ Mouse events: Implement a MouseListener and add it to your panel with addMouseListener().
 To respond to mouse movements, use MouseMotionListener and addMouseMotionListener().